pierre-jezegou/mac-address-vendor/README.md

 > [!NOTE]
 > The API doesn't seem to require any particular format of MAC address.
 The `format_mac_address` function is an excuse to use regex and string formating.

+## Why?
+Purpose
+MAC address vendor identification offers significant benefits in network management and security.
+By discerning the vendor from a MAC address, network administrators can swiftly troubleshoot connectivity issues, as different vendors have distinct MAC address prefixes.
+This knowledge streamlines network inventory management, facilitating the tracking of devices on the network.
+Additionally, it aids in security monitoring by detecting unauthorized devices, with unfamiliar or rogue MAC addresses standing out amidst known vendor patterns.
+This proactive approach enhances network security by swiftly identifying potential threats.

+Furthermore, the ability to identify devices by vendor assists in implementing quality of service (QoS) measures, prioritizing traffic based on device types.
+Automation tools leverage this information to configure devices, assign VLANs, and apply specific network rules.
+In forensic analysis, knowing the vendor of devices involved in security incidents enables efficient tracing of attack sources.
+Overall, MAC address vendor identification is a pivotal aspect of network administration, providing insights into device types, aiding in compliance with regulations, and empowering administrators to maintain efficient, secure, and well-managed networks.

 ## Tests
 To run the tests, run :
 ```